|

 Brown’s Will of 19 February 1772 in Rowan County, North Carolina lists his wife,

-Margret, and his nine children in the following order:
+Margret as Executrix, and his nine children in the following order:

 Charity Robson; Hannah Elliott; William Brown; John Brown; James Brown; Constant